 The supplied project can be compiled and downloaded to the board, altough it does not do much.
 First, make sure all the source files are included in the project.
-From the Project navigator window, click on the Files tab and then click to expand Device Design Files.
-The tool will display the VHDL files that will be compiled into the FPGA.
-To add a file, select Project-Add/Remove Files in Project.
+From the Project navigator window, click on the Files tab.
+This will display the VHDL files that will be compiled into the FPGA.
+To add a file, select Project $\rightarrow$ Add/Remove Files in Project.
 This opens the window in Figure 4.

-Select all the VHDL files from the pop up window.
+Select VHDL files from the pop up window.
 If you have written multiple VHDL files, add each of them.
 Do not add any test benches (used for simulation) to the list of device design files since they cannot be compiled into hardware.

 Now we are ready to compile.
-Select Processing→Start Compilation to start the compilation process (Figure 5).
+Select Processing $\rightarrow$ Start Compilation to start the compilation process (Figure 5).
 The window on the left reports progress.

 A pop-up appears when compilation completes.
 If there are errors, use the Messages window to locate them (Figure 6).
 As usual, the first error listed is most trustworthy; any others may be due to earlier errors.
-A compilation process usually generates many, many warnings.
-These can generally be ignored.
+A compilation process usually generates